Marcel-de-Jong-Education/Year-12-HSC-Project/README.md

 # Year 12 HSC Project - CLI Visual Noise Generator
 ## Description
 This is an interactive CLI (Command Line Interface) tool for generating [visual noise](https://w.wiki/HpbU).
-It can generate 2 types of noise:
+It can generate 2 types of noise textures:
 ### White Noise
 White Noise is a type of noise where the image consists of random, chaotic greyscale values from white to black.
 ### Blobby Noise